 The Graduate School of Arts and Sciences, through individual departments, awards fellowships solely on the basis of demonstrated academic merit in recognition of academic achievement and in expectation of scholarly success.
-Students admitted to an Arts and Sciences PhD program receive a commitment of multiyear support as indicated in the official letter of admission from the dean.
-This multiyear support is composed of a combination of fellowships and teaching or research assistantships.
+Students admitted to an Arts and Sciences doctoral program receive a guarantee of multiyear support as indicated in the official letter of admission from the Dean.
+Detailed financial breakdowns of this fellowship support may be viewed on the following pages:

 All departments provide a nine-month standard stipend, the level of which is established each spring for the following academic year.
 Natural Sciences departments may supplement the stipend and/or provide summer research appointments.
-Humanities and Social Science departments also provide annual summer fellowships.
-Multiyear fellowships also cover tuition, the Health Services Fee and basic medical insurance premiums under the University's Student Health Insurance Program, the University Facilities Fee, and the International Service Charge (if applicable); students will be responsible for all other fees, such as the Student Activity Fee and the Document Fee.
-Tuition and all fees will be assessed for students who are not covered under a GSAS fellowship.
+Humanities and Social Science departments also provide annual summer fellowships beginning in the summer after the first year.
+Fellowships during the guaranteed-funding years also cover tuition, the Health Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Service and Support Fee, and the International Service Charge (if applicable).
+Students are responsible for paying for the following fees and expenses themselves:

 In signifying acceptance of a fellowship award from the Graduate School of Arts and Sciences, a student acknowledges his or her understanding of the fellowship regulations stated on the Graduate School of Arts and Sciences website regarding registration and maintaining New York City residence.

 Continuing support is contingent upon the fellow's making a good faith effort to obtain outside funding and meeting the standards for performance and satisfactory progress established by the program and the Graduate School of Arts and Sciences.
-Failure to maintain satisfactory progress or, in the case of student officers, failure to discharge responsibly pedagogical or research duties may result in the loss of funding.
+Failure to maintain satisfactory progress—or, in the case of student officers, failure to discharge responsibly pedagogical or research duties—may result in the loss of funding.
 Upon completing the multiyear package, students still within their seventh year of study may be eligible for limited additional support that is awarded on a competitive basis.

 Students who win external funding should refer to the External Fellowship Policy.
 It is the responsibility of the fellow to report outside awards to the GSAS Office of Financial Aid.